The Classroom of a Black Cat and a Witch: Pandoras' Box

 Spica is the main protagonist of the series.
-She has admired Claude Sirius ever she saved her during an attack.
+She has admired Claude Sirius ever since he saved her during an attack.
 She comes from a large family of eight.
 She was able to temporarily lift the curse on Claude so he could appear in human form, although her magic powers remain too weak to make him return to being a human permanently.
 After their meeting, Spica becomes Claude's apprentice.
+As a Virgo Mage, she has the ability to manipulate plant life, letting her grow or revitalize any form of nature.
+She also possesses the rare Rebirth Magic, which is vital for Claude to maintain his human form, and is the main point of contention for The Black Serpents.